-11 Unique Christmas Gifts For Kids & Tweens
+11 Unique Gift Ideas For Kids & Tweens

 In our house we think about where we’ll be going and how we’ll be traveling in the next year before we shop for gifts.
 A laptop travel desk, M Sasek’s clever This Is books, a headlamp for scout camping and travel-size Zoob Tube have found their way under our tree or into stockings over the years.

 Here are our favorite picks for holiday gifts.
 They aren’t just great travel toys, crafting kits and games; they’re great toys, kits and games in general.
 And we are suggesting gifts for kids of all ages, including your picky tween.

 10 Christmas Gifts for Kids of All Ages

 Choose from a variety of “clients” and parameters in four theme packs to create design challenges of yourself in fashion, building, gadgets or inventions.
 Then dream up an idea and create it on paper.

 Age: 10 and up (I could see my 9YO liking the concept, even if she couldn’t execute the way an older kid would).

 Your child can make the picture frame and then put a photo of your trip in it.
 Or she can decorate the journal and then write about how boring much fun the family road trip has been.

 Age: 8 to 12ish.